Frisco, Texas: In popular culture

 In 1978, the first season of Dallas was filmed at Frisco's Cloyce Box Ranch (now the Brinkmann Ranch), where the house on site was used as the Ewing family home.
 This house burned down during renovations in 1987, and the steel skeleton of the house still stands on today's Brinkmann Ranch, now the largest family-owned estate in Frisco.

+A spinoff of the show Tulsa King, titled Frisco King, was confirmed in February 2026.
+It was originally titled NOLA King and set in New Orleans.
+The show, set in Frisco, stars Samuel L. Jackson and Sylvester Stallone.
+It began filming at nearby locations in April 2026.